DonaldMGray/GetCleanData/CodeBook.md

 ---
 Summary
 ---
-Data is the mean of all observations for 30 subjects each engaged in 6 activities.
+Data is the averaged output for all measurements of 30 subjects each engaged in 6 activities.

-For each subject-activity combination and each of 86 sensor readings, all observations were averaged.
-This produces a final list of subject-activity-measurement
+Original source data included several measurements of 561 distinct variables.
+This data only includes the 86 variables which have the terms "mean" or "std" and averages all observations for a Subject-activity combination.

+This produces a final data.frame of subject-activity-measurements which is 15480 rows by 4 columns This is a "skinny" data.frame, with a single variable per row Each row is the average of a measured variable for a subject-activity combination.
+The columns are:
+-Subject
+-Activity
+-Variable
+-Value

+See README.md for more how to execute the script

 ---
 CodeBook
 ---
-Subject:
+Subject column:
-  Subjects for the study
+  Subjects for the study, by numeric ID
-  Entries: 1:30
+  Values: 1:30

-Activity:
+Activity column:
   Indicates which of six activities were happening when the sample was taken

-  Entries:
+  Values:
     LAYING
     SITTING
     STANDING